Data Frames - Part 2

 show()

-Note that we have specified the colour map ‘coolwarm’.
+Note: we have specified the colour map coolwarm, using the keyword argument cmap.
 For a list of Matplotlib colour maps, please refer to the gallery in the documentation.
 The names to use in the code are on the left hand side of the colour bar.

-Let us add two more features to improve the figure.
+Let us add two more features to improve this figure.

-First, to have true correlations stand out (rather than the trivial self correlations along the diagonal which are always one) we we can deliberately set the diagonal equal to zero.
-To achieve this, we use the Numpy function fill_diagonal.
+Firstly, in order to highlight true correlations stand out (rather than the trivial self-correlations along the diagonal, which are always equal to 1) we can deliberately set the diagonal as being equal to 0.
+To achieve this, we use the NumPy function fill_diagonal.

-Second, imshow scales the colours by default to the minimum and maximum value of the array.
-As such we don’t know what red or blue means.
+Secondly, the imshow function, by default, will scale the colours to the minimum and maximum values present in the array.
+As such, we do not know what red or blue means.
 To see the colour bar, it can be added to the figure environment ‘fig’ using colorbar.

 PYTHON